TopCord/TopCord-Documentation/README.md

 # Home

-Documentation for TopCord's systems and API.
+Welcome to TopCord!
+Join the server then add your bot!
+Official documentation for TopCord's systems and API.

 ## Navigation
 - [Home](/README.md)